 The Biophysical Society (BPS) is a professional association whose mission is to encourage development and dissemination of knowledge in biophysics.
 The BPS Congressional Science & Technology Policy Fellowship Program provides an invaluable and unique opportunity for BPS members to gain practical experience and insights into public policy by working on Capitol Hill.
 The fellowship program places one fellow annually to serve as staff members in a Senate, House of Representatives, or Committee office.
 The Fellowship is an ideal way to spend an academic sabbatical or leave of absence from a company.

-Applications will be accepted beginning in July, 2016, for the 12-month fellowship term, which will run from September 2017 through August 2018.
+We are accepting Applications for the 12-month fellowship term, which will run from September 2017 through August 2018.
 Fellows are also expected to attend a two-week orientation, conducted by the AAAS, in September 2017.

 Applicants must submit all required documents via the online application system, with the exception of the reference letters, which may be submitted via the system or sent to the Society directly from the referees.
 Finalists will be required to complete a second writing exercise.
 In addition, face-to-face interviews will be conducted for finalists at the Society’s Annual Meeting.

 The selected fellow will receive a salary, a travel stipend, and an allowance for health insurance.